nuxt-community/lunr-module/README.md

 The property names in your document which will be indexed

+#### placeholderText
+- type `String`
+- default `Search`

+The text that is put in the placeholder of the search input field.
+If you are using nuxt-i18n, you can also provide a translation with key `lunr-module.placeholderText`

+#### statusMessages
+- type `Array<String>`
+- default `{
+  fetching: 'Fetching search index',
+  loading: 'Loading search index',
+  searching: 'Searching...',
+  noresults: 'No results found'
+}`

+The status messages which are displayed during the search life cycle.
+If you are using nuxt-i18n, you can also provide a translation with key `lunr-module.${key}`.
+Eg use `lunr-module.noresults` to provide a translation for the no results found status.

 ### Hooks (Listening)

 > use `nuxt.callHook(<name>, <arg>)` if you wish to use these hooks